bashiroglu/developing-front-employeesmanagerapp/Notes.md

 Notfication page will show all managers' actions to head-manager

+Head manager will be able to deactive managers.

-Manager getting roport about sallary
+Manager getting report about sallary

 Download PDF button(and excell button) to pages, Problem is how to put(It is planned to put in form page after filter before table)

-Employee book shif page
+Employee book shift page

 employee photo comp. in header